 John Jordaine of Wolverton was reputed to be the son of another John Jordaine, but other information about the father and his immediate antecedents is unknown.
 The younger John probably served with Henry V in France since his son Thomas was born in that country in 1418, three years following the Battle of Agincourt.

-Thomas not only was born in France, but he died there in 1478.
-By virtue of the fact that Thomas Jordain’s son Sir Robert Jordaine was born in Melcombe Regis, Dorsetshire, circa 1455, it would appear that the family had estates in both England and France.
+Thomas Jordaine not only was born in France, but he died there in 1478.
+By virtue of the fact that Thomas Jordaine’s son Sir Robert Jordaine was born in Melcombe Regis, Dorsetshire, circa 1455, it would appear that the family had estates in both England and France.
 Sir Robert’s wife was Christie Chantmarle of St. Maixent-sur-vie, France, a commune near the city of Nantes, ancient seat of the Duke of Brittany.

 Robert Jordaine II, son of Sir Robert, was born in Melcombe Regis in 1470 and was buried there in 1520.
 His son, Robert Jordaine III, lived in the same area from 1500 to October 12, 1567.
 Robert III’s wife was named Jane and they had several sons and daughters.
-Their son William was born in Lyme Regis Dosetshire, in 1527.
+Their son William was born in Lyme Regis, Dosetshire, in 1527.
 With the birth of William, we begin to have a fuller, more reliable family history.

 William Jordaine had a large and evidently distinguished family.
 A gentleman named Michael Lutley Jordan spent some years researching the extended Jordan family of Melcombe Regis (Dorsetshire), Lyme Regis, (Dorsetshire), and Exeter, (Devonshire), in the 16th and 17th centuries, and some conclusions from his work appear in the following several paragraphs.

 William Jordaine’s wife was named Elizabeth, they are believed to have had at least four sons.
-Their eldest son, Ignatius Jourdain, became a prominent merchant in the city of Exeter, Devonshire, in the late 16th to early 17th century.
+Their son, Ignatius Jourdaine, became a prominent merchant in the city of Exeter, Devonshire, in the late 16th to early 17th century.
 He served as mayor of that city and was later elected to Parliament.
-Ignatius’ younger brother, Sylvester Jordaine, was on the ship Sea Venture when it sailed for Jamestown in 1609.
+Ignatius’ younger brother, Sylvester Jordaine was on the ship Sea Venture when it sailed for Jamestown in 1609.
 That ship was grounded on a Bahaman reef during a hurricane, and the survivors constructed two small ships and proceeded on to Jamestown the following year.
 Sylvester returned to England and penned an account of his adventures that, along with other accounts, served as source material for Shakespeare’s play The Tempest.